Visit our Colorado State Extension office for more news, tools and resources.

 Step 2: Find a program near you

-Check out the counties currently offering the Master Gardener program and which counties are accepting CMG applications this fall for 2023.
-You’re encouraged to connect with a program in the county where you live and apply online between September 1 – October 16th.
+You’re encouraged to connect with a program in the county where you live and apply online between August 1 – 31, 2024.

 If you’re moving here from another state where you served as a Master Gardener, we welcome you to our program but do require that you complete our application process and training.
 Colorado can be a tough place to garden – we think you’ll appreciate the education you receive through our Colorado-specific training.